 12.45 - 2.25pm We’ll enjoy lunch in the stunning setting of the banks of Loch Tay.
-There will also be time to pop into The Crannog Centre.
-You can see how neolithic Perthshire folk lived in this unique water based stone age settlement.
+There will also be time to pop into The Scottish Crannog Centre.
+You can see how prehistoric Perthshire folk lived in this unique water based stone age settlement.

 2.20 - 2.35pm Stand in the footsteps of Neolithic Brittons.
 You will visit the Croft Moraig stone circle which has stood for 5000 years.
 Stand on the ground and breathe the air as our stone age ancestors did.

 3.10 - 4.10pm Spend time in the ancient and historic town of Dunkeld.
 Walk by the banks of the River Tay as you enjoy the grounds of Dunkeld Cathedral and hear it’s place in the history of Scotland.

 3.35pm The last stop of the day is to Stanley Mills.
 This industrial revolution mill is a fantastically preserved example of how local people lived and worked from the 1780s right through to modern times.